Kapiti councillor appeals indecent assault ruling as lawyer says penis-measuring tactic 'like a schoolboy's joke that went wrong'

 The measurement was suppressed.

-Today, his lawyer Barbara Hunt said that measuring tactic was like a schoolboy's joke that went wrong.
+Today, his lawyer Barbara Hunt said that measuring tactic was like a "schoolboy's locker room joke that went wrong".

 It would have been shocking and unsettling for the jury, she said.